ilpropheta/playground-twh5homb/markdowns/exercise4.md

 ## Hands on!

-Our Chief Marketing Officer has just came back from *CppCon* where she attended a few talks about `std::string_view`.
-She is keen on selling to our investors that we are already using such new feature into our codebase.
+Our Chief Marketing Officer has just came back from *CppCon* where she heard about `std::string_view` during a coffee break.
+She is keen on selling to our investors that we are already using such C++17 feature into our codebase.

-All things considered, this request is not so crazy.
-We have a few places where `std::string_view` could be really helpful...
+All things considered, this request is not so silly.
+We have a few places where `std::string_view` could be really a good fit.

 Work on `MicroUrlService` and replace `const char*` with `std::string_view` on its public functions.
 Decomment some lines in `StringViewTest.cpp` and make it work.